jan-sekanina/cwnano-micro-ecc/troubleshooting.md

 Make sure that you enable "NewAE Technology Inc. ChipWhisperer Nano" in the "Devices" -> "USB" settings.
 You may not see this option unless you have the ChipWhisperer device physically connected.

+## Jupyter notebook: Cells do not actually run (but appear to)

+You can also spot this issue in the Jupyter notebook log:

+    Uncaught exception in ZMQStream callback

+Also, you can spot this when the plots in the notebook stop updating (and freeze on some fixed resolution).

+Making the notebook "trusted" (top-right in the notebook interface) helps as it is then able to restart when the error happens.

+If that does not help, restarting the kernel might help.
+The only thing that seems to work reliably is to shut down the notebook (File -> Close and Halt), and then reopen it.